boson-samples/s3-to-telegram/README.md

 # Send AWS S3 bucket data to Telegram with OpenShift Serverless Functions

-This demo implements a very simple Quarkus function, that consumes data from an AWS S3 bucket and sends it to Telegram chat.
+Use OpenShift Serverless Functions & Camel-K to implement a very simple Quarkus function, that consumes data from an AWS S3 bucket and sends it to Telegram chat.

 ## Setup